Frito-Lay Smarter Shelves

 Our research uncovered systemic issues that went far beyond individual pain points.

 • Reps lacked real-time tools, which made it difficult to adapt on the fly, optimize delivery routes, or respond to in-store issues.
-They often relied on memory or outdated paperwork, which led to inefficiencies and missed sales.
+They relied on memory or outdated paperwork.

 • Retailers relied heavily on guesswork, unsure of which products to reorder or when.
-This led to frequent out-of-stock scenarios on popular items and excess inventory of products that didn’t sell.
+This led to frequent out-of-stock scenarios or excess inventory that didn’t sell.

 • Training new employees was time-consuming, often taking 20+ hours due to the need to navigate multiple disconnected systems and undocumented processes.

 • Communication gaps between field teams and central operations created delays, confusion, and redundant tasks.
-There was no shared view of performance or product needs.
+No shared view of performance or product needs.

 • Legacy tech limited visibility, leaving frontline workers and storeowners flying blind on stocking decisions and inventory levels.